ShayanHussainSB/ShayanHussainSB/README.md

-- 👋 Hi, I’m SHAYAN M HUSSAIN (@ShayanHussainSB) a freelancer, programmer, web & mobile application developer with experties in MEAN/MERN Stack, PHP (core & frameworks e.g Laravel e.t.c) , ASP .Net MVC.I have been developing application for 3 years now looking forward for a exicting future.
+- 👋 Hi, I’m SHAYAN M HUSSAIN (@ShayanHussainSB) programmer, web 3 engineer with experties in MERN Stack, SOLANA , PHP (core & frameworks e.g Laravel e.t.c) , ASP .Net MVC.I have been developing application for 4 years now looking forward for a exicting future.
 - 👀 I’m interested in building professional softwares & helful tools that provide ease to my work.
 - 🌱 I’m currently learning artifical inteligence (ML/Dl) in python, blockchain and woking on my programming skills to persue a future in them.
 - 💞️ I’m looking to collaborate on any level of experience developers so that I could help him and learn and build my career into depth of computer science